4 Ways To Determine The Correct Fuel Consumption

 Do you want to find out which vehicle has better fuel economy?

-In order to come to the right conclusions and decisions, the values must reflect real-world use in day-to-day business.
+To arrive at accurate conclusions and make informed decisions, the fuel consumption values must reflect real-world usage in day-to-day business operations.

 Determining the correct fuel consumption is not easy at all.
 Believe me!

-Modern trucks show one or more consumption values on the display.
+Modern trucks display one or more fuel consumption values on the dashboard.